okalex/tentd-admin/README.md

 af env-add <app-name> SERVE_ASSETS=1
 ```

+If you'd like, you can also set these environment variables in the AppFog [console](https://console.appfog.com/).

 If you forget your username or password, you can simply run `af env <app-name>` to retrieve them.

 ## 6. Using your server